Modern Languages, BA (Hons)

 • Journalism, media and public relations

-• Government, politics and humanitarian organisation
+• Government, politics and humanitarian organisations

 • Business and commerce